 I sketched the composition using a No.1 round brush with burnt sienna mixed with Liquin Original (Liquin).
 I am using Liquin as a medium to thin the paint and it also has the advantage of speeding up the drying time.

 Once I have sketched out the composition I start off by painting the cloud shadows because I find it easiest to paint my dark values first and value is how light or dark a subject is.
 The reason I paint the dark values first is that I find it much easier to then paint the areas in light afterwards.

 I painted some of the dark shadows in the distant landforms and these are dark from the clouds casting shadows over them.
-I used the same colours I used for the clouds but with only a little titanium white in the mix so the value is darker.
-I use the same colour combination for the reflected light in the rock formations but with burnt sienna being the dominant colour in the mix.
+I used the same colors I used for the clouds but with only a little titanium white in the mix so the value is darker.
+I use the same color combination for the reflected light in the rock formations but with burnt sienna as the dominant color.

 I paint the sky and clouds starting with the cloud highlights and using a mix of titanium white a little bit of burnt sienna.
 I also used just a dash of cadmium yellow.
 Upon close inspection of the clouds in the original painting, it looks like it has a kind of very pale yellow in it but more pure than a yellow ochre, so I mixed in a little cadmium yellow.